Dave Simons

 Dave Simons (December 20, 1954 – June 9, 2009) was an American comic book artist known for his work on Conan, Ghost Rider, Red Sonja, and Spider-Man for Marvel Comics and Forgotten Realms for DC Comics.
 He is also known for commercial storyboard and games artwork work on The Secret Files of the Spy Dogs and Greyhawk Ruins.

 Early life

-Dave Simons has always wanted to be a comic book artist.
+Dave Simons stated that he had always wanted to be a comic book artist.
 "I always wanted to do comics since I was about eight years old ... so I started making a point of drawing something every day.
 I figured if I just kept doing that, then eventually I'd get better at it."